The Bankrate promise

 |Merchant cash advance||Small, short-term loans you can use for buying inventory and other immediate expenses.
 You repay the loan through a percentage of your daily sales.||

 Figure out how much loan can you afford

-It’s important to make sure that you’ll be able to pay back any loan you get.
+You’ll want to make sure you can manage an unsecured business loan.
 The last thing you want is to get trapped in a cycle of debt, using new loans to pay off old ones.

 There are a few ways to determine the size of loan you can afford.
 One common rule of thumb for lenders is not to let a company borrow more than 10 percent to 30 percent of its annual revenue.
 If you have no existing debt and annual revenue of $100,000, you can borrow $10,000 to $30,000.

 This rule of thumb is helpful, but it might be a better idea to figure out what the monthly loan payment will be using a business loan calculator.
 Compare the monthly payment to your company’s monthly cash flow and make sure you have sufficient income to make the payment.

 Also, make sure not to borrow more than you need, even if you can afford it.
 Only borrow as much as you need to cover your needs.